 |Total Carbohydrate 33g||12%|

 |Dietary Fiber 0g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pumpkin Spice Truffles are pumpkin-shaped truffles that are bursting with flavor from pumpkin puree, cream cheese, cinnamon graham crackers, and plenty of spices.
-The cream cheese flavor isn't overwhelming, but it does give these pumpkin truffles a bit of a pumpkin cheesecake flavor--which is a definite plus in my book!
+Pumpkin spice truffles are pumpkin-shaped truffles that are bursting with flavor from pumpkin puree, cream cheese, cinnamon graham crackers, and plenty of spices.
+The cream cheese flavor isn't overwhelming, but it does give these pumpkin truffles a bit of a pumpkin cheesecake flavor—which is a definite plus in our book.
 If you want to stay more traditional you can dip these in regular chocolate instead of making them look like miniature pumpkins.

-- 6 oz.
-White chocolate (chopped or use chips)
+- 6 ounces white chocolate (chopped or use chips)

 - 1.5 cups Graham cracker crumbs